1-motives and admissible variations of mixed Hodge structures: The enriched Hodge realization functor

 \begin{proof} Let $s$ be a point of $S$.
 A tensor in a tensor construction on the mixed Hodge structure $V_s$ is fixed by the algebraic monodromy group $G_{\mathrm{mon}}(\V_{\ZZ, s})$ if and only if it is invariant under monodromy.
 By the theorem of the fixed part, such tensors arise from constant subobjects of the admissible variation $\V_\ZZ$ of mixed Hodge structures, hence are independent of the point $s$ of $S$.

 The algebraic monodromy group is contained in the Mumford-Tate group $\MT(M_{s_0})$, hence the Hodge tensors of the mixed Hodge structure $\V_{\ZZ, s_0}$ are invariant under monodromy.
 In particular they coincide with the global (i.e. constant) tensors.
-Therefore, the Mumford-Tate group $\mathrm{MT}(M_{s_0})$ is the stabilizer of the Hodge tensors, which coincide with the global tensor invariants defining $\mathrm{G}_{\vmhs^\ad (S)}(M)^\circ .$ Hence we conclude. \end{proof}
+Therefore, the Mumford-Tate group $\mathrm{MT}(M_{s_0})$ is the stabilizer of the Hodge tensors, which coincide with the global tensor invariants defining $\mathrm{G}_{\vmhs^\ad (S)}(M)^\circ .$ This proves the proposition. \end{proof}

 \begin{remark} Since the Mumford-Tate group $\mathrm{MT}(M_{s_0})$ is connected, while the global Mumford-Tate group $ \mathrm{G}_{\vmhs^\ad (S)}(M)$ may have non-trivial discrete components arising from monodromy, the comparison holds at the level of the neutral connected component. \end{remark}